 “Here we go again!”
 I said.
 And what amazing timing – right before Salesforce World Tour, London, when I’m about to get very busy.
 And right before I’m due to go in front of the Review Board at the end of May.
 I couldn’t stop the tears when we left the hospital.
 So angry to be back in this position.

-The results are due the day before World Tour, but I’m now optimistic that we’ll smash it.
-I’ve accepted that it’s probably a return of my “squatter” but having made Dr Peters scan my lymph nodes (they were clear) and knowing it’s so early, is what keeps me smiling.
+The results were due the day before World Tour; they didn’t come, but I was optimistic that we’d smash it.
+I accepted that it’s probably a return of my “squatter” but having made Dr Peters scan my lymph nodes (they were clear) and knowing it’s so early is what kept me smiling.
 I texted Melinda to talk about it and she gave the best answer EVER: “OK, friend.
 Not in the lymph nodes is good.
 LET’S GET NEW BOOBIES!”.
 Thus began the boob window shopping.

 So we roll on